Demiffy/KSB/README.md

 This chrome extension project aims to transform the KybernaIS site theme to a visually appealing and user-friendly dark theme.

+## Notice

+Keep in mind that this extension is only meant for Kyberna High School students, for everyone else it's useless.
+Also this was mainly made for me, but feel free to use this extension if you find it atleast somewhat good!

 ## Table of Contents

 - [Background](#background)